jamesheald/COIN/README.md

 ### Storing variables

 Online inference can be performed without storing all the past values of all variables inferred by the COIN model.
-To reduce memory requirements, the past values of variables are only stored if needed for analysis.
-To store specific variables across trials, add the names of the variables to the store property.
+Hence, to reduce memory requirements, the past values of variables are only stored if needed for analysis.
+To store specific variables on all trials, add the names of these variables to the store property.
 For example, to store the Kalman gains and responsibilities:
 ```
 obj.store = {'k','cPost'};
 ```